Meet Our Team

 Raina Miller Studio Manager

-Passionate about helping improve the health and well-being of her clients, Raina has been a Personal Trainer for 11 years.
-She believes fitness should be approached from a total lifestyle perspective, and with this in mind, helps each client to make changes that are conducive to living stronger, happier and healthier lives.
-Raina always encourages her clients to make athletic goals and rather than aesthetic ones and has derived a great deal of joy from watching them succeed at things they hadn’t thought possible.
+Passionate about helping improve the health and well-being of her clients, Raina has been a Personal Trainer for 15 years.
+She believes fitness should be approached from a total lifestyle perspective.
+With this in mind, she helps each client to make changes that are conducive to living stronger, happier and healthier lives.
+Raina believes that what you do in the gym, should make you better at what you love to do outside of the gym.
+She always encourages her clients to make athletic goals rather than aesthetic ones and has derived a great deal of joy from watching them succeed at things they hadn’t thought possible.

-Raina holds several Personal Training Certifications including Corrective Exercise and Performance Enhancement Specialist from the National Academy of Sports Medicine.
+Raina holds several Personal Training Certifications including Corrective Exercise, Performance Enhancement, and Special Populations Specialist from the National Academy of Sports Medicine.
 She owned her own gym and Personal Training studio in San Antonio for 4 years where she trained a variety of clients, including ballroom dancers and high school athletes.
 She also developed a group exercise class program that was hugely popular with her clients and neighbors.

-Having lived the first 30 years of her life in the Rocky Mountains, Raina knew South Texas was not going to be her forever home, so in August of 2015, Raina decided that it was time for a new adventure, the mountains were calling.
-Within a couple of months, she had closed the doors to her gym and hit the road for Portland where she believes she was always meant to be.
-Raina loves the outdoors and in her free time can be found hiking, drinking coffee, reading, writing and hanging out with her two beloved cats.
+Having lived the first 30 years of her life in the Rocky Mountains, Raina knew South Texas was not going to be her forever home, so in August of 2015, Raina decided that it was time for a new adventure, the mountains of the Pacific Northwest were calling.
+Within a couple of months, she had closed the doors to her gym and hit the road for Portland where her heart belonged.
+Raina loves the outdoors, and in her free time can be found hiking, in creative pursuits, reading, and hanging out with her husband and two beloved cats.

 Brenda fell in love with working out after attending a morning group fitness class with a friend a year and a half ago.
 Like most, she struggled to get into a groove with any workout class, and would certainly never have called herself a morning person.
 While the workouts were tough and the early mornings were even tougher, soon she learned to love the sweat and was motivated by her new fitness friends.
 She took this new found energy and passion for health and fitness and turned it into fun and motivating group fitness classes for PRG!